GauravBurande/makeit/README.md

 - research and development on ai models for best interior images, testing and setup on runpod.io (later)
 - now's just empty rooms or redesign rooms, add sketch to result too with advance comfyui workflow on runpod.io
 - user can download image, copy prompt, favourite and delete them or maybe edit if user asked for such feature.

+## faqs:

+- Will I always get nice images? answer: Sometimes based on your input, our ai model will try it's best but still generate not so nice images.